 The NIP has been made on a best effort basis by aggregating the information provided by various stakeholders including line ministries, departments, state governments and private sector across infrastructure sub-sectors, as identified in the Harmonised Master List of Infrastructure.
 All projects (Greenfield or Brownfield, under conceptualization or under implementation or under Development) of project cost greater than Rs.
 100 crore per project were sought to be captured.

 The Final Report of NIP Task Force is in three volumes.
 Volume I & II are available on the Ministry of Finance & DEA Portal, and also in the Report section below.
 The project database under Volume III of the Final NIP Report is made available here on India Investment Grid to provide access to updated project level information for investments across infrastructure sectors.
 Each Line Ministry/State/ Implementing Agency is expected to further add new projects and update their respective project details so that NIP remains a living repository with widespread access.

-The Government of India is implementing various development schemes.
-These schemes are sponsored through a central, state specific or joint mechanism and offer investment opportunities through public-private partnerships, procurement contracts and various other modes of implementation.
-Know more about these schemes, their benefits and available opportunities.
+The Indian government has enacted several development schemes.
+These schemes provide for added momentum to development in India by attracting both national and international investors.
+They are sponsored through a central, state specific, or joint mechanisms and offer investment opportunities through public-private partnerships, procurement contracts and various other modes of development.
+Policy reforms through investment schemes such as permission of 100% FDI under automatic route in a wide variety of sectors also serve to ease access to the India opportunity.
+Know more about these schemes, their benefits, and available opportunities.